Here’s a thought, the next time you’re lying in bed for far too long on a crisp Saturday morning, endlessly swatting at your Instagram feed, don’t.

 MEANDERING ON MADISON

 Starting Place: Hyde Park Square

-Directions: Fuel up with an espresso at M5, then proceed down Edwards Road (which eventually turns into Grandin Road).
+Directions: Proceed down Edwards Road (which eventually turns into Grandin Road).
 Aren’t the houses spectacular?
 Yes, they are.
 At O’Bryonville, resist the urge to stop in The Bonbonerie, then head to East Walnut Hills.
 (Aren’t these houses spectacular too?
 Yep.)
 Spend some time loitering around Woodburn Avenue before returning to Hyde Park.
 And as long as you’re passing by once more, maybe it’d be alright to reward yourself with a Bonbonerie pastry.
 You earned it.

 SO MANY STAIRS!